StukFi/opendata/README.md

 ![](docs/overview.PNG)

 Results are available in increments of 10 minutes.
-The application uses data local to its hosting server.
-This means that only data already fetched by the host is available.
+The application uses data local to its hosting server, which means that only data already fetched by the host is available.
 The available results may thus be incomplete.

 Each point on the map represents a single measurement site.
 A point's color corresponds to the measured dose rate.
-Hovering a mouse cursor over a point opens a popover showing the site's name and dose rate.
+Hovering a cursor over a point opens a popover showing the site's name and dose rate.
 Clicking a point opens a popup which also includes a time series graph.
 The time series graph by default displays data for the selected date.
 Panning the graph causes it to load in and display data for more dates.
-The graph and its axes are scrollable.
-Double-clicking the graph or its axes changes how the data displays.
-Shift-clicking and dragging zooms in on sections of the graph.
+The graph supports various operations such as per-axis scrolling and selection of sections by shift-clicking and dragging.

 At the bottom of the screen is a map legend.
 It shows dose rate ranges, their colors, and the unit of measurement (e.g. microsievert).
 Clicking a dose rate range toggles the visibility of results that fall within that range.

 The map displays results for a certain date and time.
 Controls for changing the date and time are at the top of the screen.
-Clicking the date opens a calendar widget, and clicking the time opens a selection list.
+Clicking the date opens a calendar, and clicking the time opens a time selection list.
 The application only allows the selection of dates and times for which data is available.
 The arrow buttons change the date and time in steps.
 The application is in UTC time.

 A search bar allows sites to be located by name.
 Clicking the search bar displays a list of all sites in alphabetical order.
 Typing a search term filters the list.
 A valid search centers the map on the site and opens a popup showing the site's status.

 The application also comes with a set of basic media controls located at the bottom of the screen.
 They increment the selected date or time with a set interval.
-Note that playback cannot be started if the selected date or time is already the most recent one.
+Note that playback cannot be started if the selected date or time is the most recent one.

 The application is configurable via a settings page.
-Open the settings page by clicking the cog icon in the upper-left corner.
+You can open the settings page by clicking the cog icon.
 The settings page includes options for e.g. locale, date format, and dose rate thresholds.
 Settings are stored in the web browser's local storage.

-The application is usable on both mobile devices and desktop computers.
-Some features such as the media controls are not available on very small screens.
-Automatic scaling is not implemented for large high resolution screens.
-Zoom the web page manually to improve usability.
-Known unsupported browsers include all versions of Internet Explorer.

 ## Building the application